 Study design and methods

 This was a cross-sectional study using qualitative research methods.
-Semi-structured interviews with 13 purposely selected key informants (KIIs) (S1 Appendix 1) were conducted at their places of work in English by TP (female, MD, PhD, public health researcher based in Liverpool) at state and national levels and in Marathi (local language) by SK (female, PhD, public health researcher based in Pune) and VP (female, MSc, public health researcher based in Pune) at facility and district levels using semi-structured topic guides (S2 Interview guides).
+Semi-structured interviews with 13 purposely selected key informants (KIIs) (S1 Appendix) were conducted at their places of work in English by TP (female, MD, PhD, public health researcher based in Liverpool) at state and national levels and in Marathi (local language) by SK (female, PhD, public health researcher based in Pune) and VP (female, MSc, public health researcher based in Pune) at facility and district levels using semi-structured topic guides (S2 Guide).
 Each interview took 45 min on average.

-FGDs of 60-90 min duration were conducted in Marathi by SK and VP with ANMs and community groups (S1 Appendix 1), using topic guides to discuss key areas of the ANMs programme (S3 Guides for focus group discussion).
+FGDs of 60-90 min duration were conducted in Marathi by SK and VP with ANMs and community groups (S1 Appendix), using topic guides to discuss key areas of the ANMs programme (S3 Guide).
 Maximum variation sampling [16] was used to recruit ANMs from the selected administrative blocks with the aim of identifying central themes that emerged across the variety of cases.
 These administrative blocks were purposively selected for their differences in socio-economic and health accessibility characteristics.
 Sampling ensured that overall the FGDs included participants from: (i) the health facility furthest from the administrative centre; (ii) health facilities in tribal dominant area (relatively poor access); and (iii) easily accessible health facilities.

 One FGD per ANM group was conducted at a health facility in each of the five blocks (Purandar, Ambegaon, Daund, Maval and Haveli).
 These five FGDs included 41 ANMs.
 A sixth FGD was conducted with ANMs who were attending skills training in the Government Skills Lab in Pune.